nikiforos-dev/website/posts/Filioque-Leads-to-Modal-Collapse:-Refuting-Roman-Catholicism.md

 ---
-author_bio: "\n    David Erhan (previously known as therealMedWhite) is an Orthodox\
+author_bio: 'David Erhan (previously known as therealMedWhite) is an Orthodox convert
-    \ convert from Turkey who mostly focuses on Christological disputes concerning\
-    \ the Monophysite crisis.
-He's also the creator of the \"History of Christian\
-    \ Theology\" series on YouTube where he explains the theology of the great Church\
-    \ Fathers such as the Cappadocians, Hilary, Ambrose, Cyril, Maximus, and John\
+    from Turkey who mostly focuses on Christological disputes concerning the Monophysite crisis.
+He''s also the creator of the "History of Christian Theology" series on YouTube where he explains the theology of the great Church Fathers such as the Cappadocians, Hilary, Ambrose, Cyril, Maximus, and John of

-    \ of\nDamascus which help reveal the true Apostolic Christianity the world has\n\
+    Damascus which help reveal the true Apostolic Christianity the world has

-    forgotten.\n"
+    forgotten.'
 author_designation: Contributor to Patristic Faith
 author_img: https://www.patristicfaith.com/wp-content/uploads/2021/12/David20Erhan20headshot-150x150.webp
-author_name: "\n\t\n                        \n\t\t            David Erhan        \
+author_name: David Erhan
-    \        \n\t            \t\n"
 author_social:
 -   icon: fab fa-facebook-f
     url: https://www.facebook.com/Patristic-Faith-102505382206381